makanyane/IWTE/documentation/M2_vegetation_db.md

 * data/vegetation/sprites/diffuse_maps
 * data/vegetation/sprites/normal_maps

 IWTE adds _diff and _norm to the diffuse and normal textures for ease of identification.
 The vege_sprite produced will be set up for this naming, the names do not need to be changed.
+The .vege_sprite contains uv type dimension information telling the game which portions of the textures to display, this is set by IWTE at the same time as the texture generation, mismatching sprites and textures from different models can result in very odd results!

 There are also Vege_Sprite editing options *VegSprite to text* and *Text to VegSprite* - you are unlikely to need to use or understand these unless something has gone wrong with the sprite creation process and you need to make adjustments.